Adult ENT/Otolaryngology in Burlington, VT

 - Nasal and sinus disease, including nasal allergies

 - Otology and neurotology (care of ear and hearing disorders)

-At The UVM Medical Center we combine advanced technology with compassionate care.
+At the University of Vermont Medical Center we combine advanced technology with compassionate care.
 We emphasize personalized medicine and will work with you to find the treatment options that best suits your needs.
-Our team provides care that is:

 We practice multidisciplinary care, working with experts both within our department and in other specialties to provide the most comprehensive care possible.
 We offer two multidisciplinary clinics for our adult patients: